scottbarnesg/WeatherByLocation/README.md

     my-server | [18:08:34 INFO]: [WeatherByLocation] Weather was set to Clear.
     ```

-3. [Optional] Navigate into the `WeatherByLocation` folder and edit `config.yml`.
-4. [Optional] Update the values of `latitude` and `longitude` to your desired location.
-The server will automatically pick up these changes and update the weather accordingly.
+3. [Optional] If desired, use the `/set-weather-location` command to set a custom latitude and longitude for the server to use to pull weather data.

 ## Commands